gohugoio/hugo/content/content-management/comments.md

 ---
 title: Comments
 linktitle: Comments
-description: Hugo ships with an internal Disqus template that requires negligible effort to implement, but Disqus isn't the only commenting system that will work with your new Hugo website.
+description: Hugo ships with an internal Disqus template, but this isn't the only commenting system that will work with your new Hugo website.
 date: 2017-02-01
 publishdate: 2017-02-01
 lastmod: 2017-03-09